justinc-lim/Heart-Health-EDA-R-/README.md

 ## Data Wrangling
 First, I reworked the dataset so it'd be more usable for my analyses.
 * Checked for NA values.
-There were one, and this may be because this is a synthetic dataset used for illustrative purposes.
+There were none, and this may be because this is a synthetic dataset used for illustrative purposes.
 * Changed Smoker and Gender column data from character to factor.
 * Separate character variable "Blood.Pressure.mmHg." to systolic and diastolic blood pressure.
 Then, convert to numeric.
 * Separate entries by blood pressure categories as described in American Heart Association chart (attached in images folder).
-However, most entries' BMI fall between 20-30, so that is what is graphed.
 * Calculate BMI using Height (converted to m) and Weight (kg).
 Create categories based on the chart from the Center for Disease Control (attached in images).
+However, most entries' BMI fall between 20-30, so that is what is graphed.
 * Create separate datasets for Smoker/Nonsmoker and Male/Female.

 The cleaning process is documented in the code.